 This will undoubtedly be the highlight of your whole trip to Las Vegas, as the shows all promise to be dripping with glitz and glamour, against the bright lights of Sin City.
 It’s definitely worth splurging on the more expensive tickets to get some of the premium seats in the house.
 After all, this is a once in a lifetime experience!

-For something completely different, why not see a circus show where acrobats fly about overhead, and tumblers perform gravity-defying acts.
+For something completely different, why not take advantage of discount Las Vegas show tickets available here.
+You’ll get to experience a circus show where acrobats fly about overhead, and tumblers perform gravity-defying acts, without breaking the bank.
 The most famous is of course Cirque du Soleil, where you’ll be taken on a journey of dreamlike fantasy.
 Or, for something a little more low-key but equally entertaining, many of the casinos put on free circus shows for you to enjoy in between games.

 Enjoy Fine Dining